ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 ## Client Responsibilities

-Clients MUST ensure that the key configuration they select for generating Encapsulated Requests is integrity protected and authenticated so that it can be attributed to the Oblivious Gateway Resource; see {{key-configuration}}.
+Clients MUST ensure that the key configuration they select for generating encapsulated requests is integrity protected and authenticated so that it can be attributed to the Oblivious Gateway Resource; see {{key-configuration}}.

 Since clients connect directly to the Oblivious Relay Resource instead of the target resource, application